A Personal Note from Elizabeth

 I’m grateful to the hands of grace and fate, and for the role they have played in my life.
 One of my earliest memories is marching in Washington DC at the age of five.
 I am the offspring of peace activists.
 My mother was a community organizer for Women Strike for Peace, an actress later turned yoga teacher – still teaching today.
 Dad was a deeply compassionate man with a heart of gold – never an unkind word from his mouth.
 These early influences, coupled with the inherent creativity I find in people and in all life, braided in a mystical way to have for a profound effect on my life’s direction.

-But I made a choice in life not to be the one who tears down the old forms and structures, but to be a builder of the new, to be a bridge for creativity between people and cultures.
+I made a choice in life not to be the one who tears down the old forms and structures, but to be a builder of the new, to be a bridge for enhancing creativity and peace between people and cultures.
 I love traveling.
 At any opportunity my soul clamors for a plane ticket out of the country, and fly I do.
 My travels and study have spanned India, Japan, Europe, and Nepal.
 I love meeting people from all over the world to explore our common threads while appreciating our differences and diversity.

 Peace Communications is my company name.
 When I first envisioned it, I saw a loosely knit network of people, groups, and organizations dedicated to peace, in a world where the creative gifts, talents and heart’s desires of all people from all walks of life are unconditionally nurtured and supported.